guillaume55/MecaWeb/README.md

 Helps to select the right bearing mounting
 `<iframe src="https://guillaume55.github.io/MecaWeb/calculators/transmission/bearing-mounting.html" frameborder="0" width="100%" height="1000"></iframe>`

+## Miscellaneous
+### Bond graphs
+Help you to draw a bond graph
+`<iframe src="https://guillaume55.github.io/MecaWeb/joint-graph.html?lang=en" frameborder="0" width="100%" height="1000"></iframe>`

+### Joint Composition
+Help to find which joint can replace another one Useful to replace a small area joint with several joints but with more contact area Works only with joint at the same point
+`<iframe src="https://guillaume55.github.io/MecaWeb/joint-composition.html?lang=en" frameborder="0" width="100%" height="1000"></iframe>`

+### Cut tool
+So much beams to cut ?
+(V-slot, profiles, shafts ...)
+This tool creates a cut plan for you to save beams and time `<iframe src="https://guillaume55.github.io/MecaWeb/cuts.html?lang=en" frameborder="0" width="100%" height="1000"></iframe>`

+# New potential developpments
+- AMDEC
+- Material database
+- Your suggestions
+- and code cleaning/organizing.
+The project used to be only one calculator

 # Contributing
-You are welcome to contribute, add new languages and add and check calculators
+You are welcome to contribute, add new languages and add or check calculators

 ## Important
 Please do not modify the texte that is in {braces}.
 Those strings are used for translation